waterst0ne/waterst0ne.github.io/_posts/2022-10-22-bdk-cli-basics.md

 ## A few things before you begin:

 - Three things to look out for in each step of the tutorial:
-    - 1) :arrow_forward: - Commands for the Terminal or Shell
+    - 1) Commands for the Terminal or Shell start with the `$` symbol
-    - 2) :+1: - Preview of the command output.
+    - 2) Preview of the command output.
 Note, not all commands will output code.
     - 3) Preview Video of the tutorial for reference of what things should look like in action.

 ***